emrgnt-cmplxty/fermi/docs/0.old/community/channels.md

 ## Overview {#overview}

-The Axion ecosystem is a growing network of developers collaborating to build a better future with everyone.
+The Fermi ecosystem is a growing network of developers collaborating to build a better future with everyone.

 ### Getting Started {#getting-started}